noop-dev/VICE_emu/testprogs/CIA/ciavarious/readme.txt

 Green characters indicate success, red characters indicate failure.

+The border will turn red when any test fails.

 the following tests depend on old vs new CIA:

 CIA3    K, L